 Reasons for Economic Inactivity

-From the Annual Population Survey, of those who were economically inactive, 18.1% were students, 21.5% were looking after the family or home, 33.4% were long-term sick, 8.4% were retired and 14.2% had other reasons for being economically inactive.
+From the Annual Population Survey, of those who were economically inactive, 24.4% were students, 22.8% were looking after the family or home and 34.7% were long-term sick during the year from October 2022 to September 2023.
 The percentage of people looking after the family or home and who were long-term sick were both higher in Hull compared to the Yorkshire and Humber, and Great Britain, particularly the percentage who were long-term sick.
-The percentage of the working-age population who had retired was lower than the region and Great Britain.
 As Hull is a city with more than one further education establishment, one might have expected that the percentage of students to be higher.
 However, the percentage relates to those who are economically inactive.
-Any full-time (or part-time) student who is working as well as studying will be classified as economically active as they are working (and will not be included in the 18.7% figure).
+Any full-time (or part-time) student who is working as well as studying will be classified as economically active as they are working (and will not be included in the 24.4% figure).
 So this percentage only relates to those students who are not working.

 Type of economic inactivity | Hull (N) | Hull (%) | Y&H (%) | GB (%) |